vivax3794/natrix/docs/src/deployment-other.md

 # Usage in other frameworks

-The [`mount_at`](reactivity::mount::mount_at) function can be used to mount a natrix component at a custom location.
+The [`mount_at`](reactivity::mount::mount_at) function can be used to mount a natrix element at a custom location.
-This function will return a [`RenderResult`](reactivity::mount::RenderResult) that should be kept alive until the component is unmounted.
+This function will return a [`RenderResult`](reactivity::mount::RenderResult) that should be kept alive until the element is unmounted.
-And ideally dropped when the component is unmounted.
+And ideally dropped when the element is unmounted.

 > [!IMPORTANT]
 > Features that depend on the natrix build pipeline will not work unless the application is built with `natrix build`.